 With this in mind, I recently promised my son, Ari, that I’d do everything I can to live to one hundred.

 Ari wanted me to live to two hundred, but I bargained him down to one hundred.

-Ari accepted my counteroffer.
+He accepted my counteroffer.

-I then went on a quest to learn everything I could to live longer – and younger!
+Next, I went on a quest to learn everything I could to live longer – and younger!
 I interviewed our world’s top health and aging experts, read stacks of books and immersed myself in cutting edge research studies about longevity.

-I then turned all I learned into a fun-to-read, fast-paced book, called Life Is Long.
+Then I turned all I learned into a fun-to-read, fast-paced book, called Life Is Long.

 And I promise it will be a super fun 100th birthday bash.